-- You may attend Pi-rate Sessions any time while it is in session.
-When you enter the classroom, simply sign in, have a seat and one of the Pi-rates will assist you as soon as they are available.
+- You may attend Pi-rate Study Sessions any time while it is in session.
+When you want to join the study session, simply click on the Zoom link on the schedule, you'll be taken to the Zoom study session and one of the Pi-rates will assist you or redirect you to a breakout room as soon as they are available.

 - To make the most of your time at these sessions, first try problems on your own and bring any questions you may have to ask the Pi-rates.

-- Bring your class notes and textbook as these are helpful references for both you and the Pi-rates.
+- Have your class notes and textbook handy as these are helpful references for both you and the Pi-rates.

 - Reread your class notes.
 If there was something during lecture that you did not understand, ask about it.